 Now for the real drawbacks!

 Carbon steel cookware must be seasoned in order to have a nonstick surface.
 While this isn’t necessarily a difficult process.
 It can be a hassle for some!

 Another issue involves foods that are highly acidic.

-When you use a carbon steel pan, you cannot cook foods that are highly acidic, such as vinegar or tomatoes because the acid can break down the pan’s natural seasoning.
-This doesn’t mean you have to totally steer clear of any acidic foods, it means foods that are heavily acidic should be avoided in order to preserve the coating.
-If you do decide to cook highly acidic foods just be prepared to reseason the cookware more often.
+When you use a carbon steel pan.
+You cannot cook foods that are highly ACIDS Such as vinegar or tomatoes because the acid can break down the pan’s natural seasoning.
+This doesn’t mean you have to totally steer clear of any acidic foods.
+It means foods that are heavily acidic should be avoided in order to preserve the coating.
+If you do decide to cook highly acidic foods just be prepared to RESEASON the cookware more often.

 While this style of cookware can offer a few benefits, it’s definitely not the best cookware for glass top stoves.

 Stainless steel is commonly chosen for glass stove tops because it’s more affordable than copper and aluminum.
 And more durable to boot.
 It’s also low maintenance.
 And they can heat up your cookware faster.
 But keeping your stove top doesn’t react to acidic or alkaline foods, and will not warp as easily as aluminum can under higher temperatures.
 But stainless steel isn’t as heat efficient as copper and doesn’t have a reputation for heating up as fast as copper or cooking food evenly.
 Fortunately! if cost is an issue, you can purchase tri-ply cookware.
 Tri-ply cookware often features an aluminum core! a stainless steel construction! and a copper bottom, offering some of the same benefits you’ll enjoy with copper or aluminum cookware, at a price that’s more affordable.